hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 * **Focus on high-performing regions.** Continue allocating resources to North America and EMEA with regionalized marketing and product availability strategies tailored to local preferences.

-* **Continue and push forward the loyalty program.** In order to convert non-members, consider offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
-Focus targeted and personalized ads to previous customers, and utilize past order data to increase marketing efforts when previously purchased products may need replacing.
+* **Continue and push forward the loyalty program.** Focus on a data-driven tiered rewards program to convert single-purchase customers into loyal members.
+Implement personalized campaigns that incentivize repeat purchases and use referral bonuses to turn your best customers into powerful advocates, driving long-term, sustainable growth.

 # Assumptions and Caveats: